 I have never eaten so much bread in my life!
 A typical Dutch lunch involves a lot of dairy, a lot of bread, and a lot of smearing.
 I must admit that the Dutch are actually incredibly creative in the “spread department”.

 The flea and flower markets are my favourite thing in the city.
-Shopping in Amsterdam’s colourful and lively markets is a great way to clinch a bargain while picking up a few Dutch souvenirs, flowers, fancy second-hand clothes and a lot of organic food.
+Shopping in Amsterdam’s colorful and lively markets is a great way to clinch a bargain while picking up a few Dutch souvenirs, flowers, fancy second-hand clothes and a lot of organic food.

-The love for the city’s market culture led me and 5 fellow students from UvA to create an illustrated eBook called “Markets of Amsterdam” that will help travellers, students and new residents of the city to get a one-stop information about the colourful and lively market scene of Amsterdam.
+The love for the city’s market culture led me and 5 fellow students from UvA to create an illustrated eBook called “Markets of Amsterdam” that will help travellers, students and new residents of the city to get a one-stop information about the colorful and lively market scene of Amsterdam.
 It is individual and exclusive series on different types of markets, aimed to showcase places where to shop on a budget – the series 1 being on Flea Markets: Albert Cuymarkt, Dappermarkt , IJ-Hallen, Waterlooplein, Noordermarkt.
 The eBook has relevant descriptions in a friendly and relatable narrative style, with a sprinkle of video bytes, and original illustrations along with images.

 Transportation and Cycling Tradition